Active Research Infrastructure

 Model-Agnostic Integration

-A canonical invocation envelope and adapter contract allows frontier APIs, local runtimes, fine-tuned models, and specialist executors to register as first-class agent nodes with no platform changes required.
+A canonical invocation envelope lets frontier APIs, local runtimes, fine-tuned models, and specialist executors register as first-class agent nodes.
+No platform changes required.

 Unicode-first identifiers stay in your language